isabella232/advertising-cloud.en/help/misc/ad-cloud-ccpa-opt-out-of-sale.md

 You can communicate consumer opt-out-of-sale requests by using either:

-* a CCPA opt-out-of-sale segment created in Advertising Cloud
+* a CCPA opt-out-of-sale segment created in Advertising Cloud DSP
 * the Adobe Experience Platform Privacy Service API

-### Method 1: Communicate CCPA Opt-Out-of-Sale Requests Using a CCPA Opt-Out-of-Sale Segment
+### Method 1: Communicate CCPA Opt-Out-of-Sale Requests Using a CCPA Opt-Out-of-Sale Segment in Advertising Cloud DSP

 >[!NOTE]
 >